Fishing Locations and Access

 WHANGANUI RIVER SYSTEM:

 Between Taumarunui and Kakahi there are numerous good fishing pools.
 Access can be gained from Taumarunui, or via the villages of Mahoe (Mahoe Rd), Piriaka (from the power station), Manunui (Mahoe Rd), and Kakahi (Ako Street) and from the end of Te Rena Road by crossing the Whakapapa River and taking the short path across the Whakapapa Island.
-Access to the upper reaches within the Tongariro National Park is via old logging roads from State Highway 47, a good topographical map or local knowledge is required.
+Access to the upper reaches within the Tongariro National Park is via old logging roads from State Highway 47.
+A good topographical map or local knowledge is required.

-MAROKOPA RIVER SYSTEM
+MAROKOPA RIVER SYSTEM:

 The Tawarau River enters the Marokopa River just below the Marokopa Falls.
 This river is remote with foot access only to the upper and middle reaches.
 The scenery is very impressive as the river flows pass high limestone cliffs and dense forests.
 There is a good track alongside the river which leads to the Mangaohae Stream, and several suitable camping sites for a weekend trip.
-Access to the north end of the track is by Speedies Road via the Te Anga Road (Marokopa-Waitomo Caves)
+Access to the north end of the track is by Speedies Road via the Te Anga Road (Marokopa-Waitomo Caves).

 This river flows westward along the Kauaeranga Valley before entering the sea at Thames.
 It offers over 20km of good fishing, wadeable over a shingle and boulder bottom.
 Access is off Kauaeranga Valley Road behind Thames.

 A tributary of the Mokau River, the Mangaotaki River holds both rainbows and browns.
-Spin fishing is the most popular method but the upper reaches also holds good fly fishing waters.
+Spin fishing is the most popular method but the upper reaches also have good fly fishing waters.
 Access is off the Te Kuiti/New Plymouth highway or off the Upper Mangaotaki Road.

 Entering the sea just south of Marokopa, the Awakino River is a picturesque river of rapids, boulders, and native bush.
-Access to the river is excellent with SH3 running beside the lower reaches for 15km.
+Access is excellent with SH3 running beside the lower reaches for 15km.
 Access to the middle reaches is via Gribbon Road, which runs parallel to the river for 8km.
 Access to the upper reaches is via walkways from Gribbon Road.

 Lake Whatihua (Thomsons)